SWFTA's remit as a charity is to provide access through the provision of material, resources and information.

 - ILFA - Inspiring Learning for All (Museums, Libraries and Archives Council)

-SWFTA's access activities include providing footage for exhibitions and screenings, hosting HE workshops, selling DVDs and footage for a number of productions and working with film makers and broadcasters as well as providing copies of news items or programmes from the television collections for members of the public.
+SWFTA's access activities include providing archive film and video for exhibitions and screenings, hosting educational workshops, selling footage for professional productions and working with filmmakers and broadcasters.
+SWFTA also distributes copies to members of the public for private viewing.

 SWFTA offers a research service and can undertake detailed enquiry of the collections on your behalf.
-We also offer a transfer to digital service for people who want to preserve their own films/tapes (applies to both SW and non SW material),
+We also offer a transfer to digital service for people who want to preserve their own films/tapes.

 Image: A still from a Moviebus Project screening, footage from SWFTA.

 SWFTA's collections are available to all including educational establishments, museums, commercial producers and researchers, writers, historians and members of the public.
-We also welcome new collections from members of the public.
+SWFTA welcomes new collections.